Skip to product information

 Lunéville Opaque French Faïence Strawberry Design Rimmed Soup Bowl

-This antique rimmed soup bowl measures approximately 8½ inches in diameter and features a charming strawberry-and-leaf motif in rich red and green tones.
+These antique rimmed soup bowls measure approximately 8 ½" in diameter and features a charming strawberry-and-leaf motif in rich red and green tones.
 The decoration shows the soft haloing effect typical of tin-glazed earthenware, where pigments gently bleed into the glaze during firing—an effect often compared to flow blue.

 The underside bears the Lunéville Opaque France backstamp, dating the bowl to the late 19th or early 20th century, along with additional impressed factory marks.

-The bowls are in antique condition, with some light crazing and small kiln or rim nibs consistent with age.
-Sold and priced individually based on condition (see variant photos and pricing).
+Sold and priced individually and are in antique condition, with some light crazing and small kiln or rim nibs consistent with age.
+See photos for slight differences between the three rimmed soup bowls.

 We ask that when making your purchasing decision that you consider the photos as part of the item's description.